turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 # echo 1 | sudo tee /sys/bus/pci/devices/0000:f7:00.0/sriov_numvfs
 ```

-If you encounter any errors when creating the VF(s), e.g., `tee: '/sys/bus/pci/devices/0000:f7:00.0/sriov_numvfs': No such file or directory`, try enabling SR-IOV again.
+If you encounter any error when creating the VF(s), e.g., `tee: '/sys/bus/pci/devices/0000:f7:00.0/sriov_numvfs': No such file or directory`, then try enabling SR-IOV again.
 ```
 # echo 1 | sudo tee /sys/module/vfio_pci/parameters/enable_sriov
 ```

 After you have successfully created the VF, you should see an additional baseband device, in our case, it is `0000:f7:00.1`.
-We will then use this device with OAI later.
+We will use this device with OAI later.
 ```
 # sudo dpdk-devbind.py -s
 ...